tdolan21/miniAGI/README.md

 ## Philosophy

 I recognize the immediate criticism surrounding the fact that AGI applications can be heavy token consumers.
 This one has the potential to be the same based on your intended use.
-However, the agent in this application is the plan and execute agent from langchain, and is configured to have the decision making process only last 3 steps.
-This leads to an increased thought process rather than allowing the agent to make the choices on its own.
-It does not have long term context in this manor, but it does have both message memory and vector memory combined with several powerful tools.
+However, the the agent in this application is a zero shot ReAct agent that is capable of choosing which tool to use simply by its description.
+Which gives the user more control over the types of keywords or phrases that trigger a tool being used.

 The toolkit included in miniAGI is geared towards a machine learning environment where you can acquire data, manipulate it, store it, and recall it using your preferred AI model.
 The tools are pre-configured for demos that are conducive to learning how to use machine learning models and can be easily configured for use with your own machine learning tools.
 The toolkit for deeplake is specially useful for this as they have over 250 datasets that can be used with the plan and execution agent.
 This gives you a head start to your project no matter the level.
 You can then query this dataset through vector search including images if you so choose.